specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-overview.md

 - **Microsoft Agents**

   Agents are scoped versions of Microsoft 365 Copilot that act as AI assistants and can automate business processes.
-For example, you create an agent that creates help desk tickets, or a human resources agent that looks up employee info from your data source.
+For example, you can create an agent that creates help desk tickets, or a human resources agent that looks up employee info from your data source.

   To learn more, see [Microsoft 365 Copilot extensibility overview](/microsoft-365-copilot/extensibility).

-To learn more, see:
+More resources:

 - [Compare features in the Microsoft 365 licenses that affect Copilot](microsoft-365-copilot-license-feature-overview.md)
 - Get your data ready for Microsoft 365 Copilot using the [E3 license admin guide](microsoft-365-copilot-e3-guide.md) or [E5 license admin guide](microsoft-365-copilot-e5-guide.md).